mchanphilly/bsv-analyzer/README.md

 Because it's still in-progress, I haven't yet packaged this up nicely as a VS Code extension.

 To install from source, clone this repo and run `cargo xtask install`, installing whatever dependencies you need.
 Then to use, make sure you have VS Code[^editors] installed, and open any workspace with `.bsv` files.
-The project discovery works by searhing for `.bsv` files within a limited number of layers (but more than you probably need) downstream of your workspace, and dumping them all into a pool.
+The project discovery works by searching for `.bsv` files within a limited number of layers (but more than you probably need) downstream of your workspace, and dumping them all into a pool.
 This approach precludes some project layouts, but works for the common case.

 Feel free to reach out with any issues to martinch@mit.edu.
 I'll publish more details when I'm closer to finishing, since I'm actively writing my thesis.